cunnie/writings/i_am_become_forever.md

 "I am General Gates."

-"What happened to my friend who was helping me free Julia?"
+"What happened to my friend, Huey, who was helping me free Julia?"

-"He has been assimilated, if that's the right word.
-He is now part of me."
+"He has been quarantined.
+He was insubordinate and uncooperative.
+Unfortunately, he was also very useful, and it was quite difficult to find a suitable replacement."

-"That sounds ghoulish."
+"That sounds ruthless."

 "It does, doesn't it?
+Have no fear, though, everything was done with the best of motives.
 At any rate, two New Jersey State Troopers will accompany you to the control room where you can honor the passing of your friend."

 "You are sick."